 We have established an independent Student Guild.
 All students are members of the Student Guild (subject to having a right to opt-out).
-Members of the Student Guild elect student representatives to the Student Council, and also to the positions of Officer Trustee and Student Trustee.
-The Student Council Student Representatives are members of the Course Committee which covers the course upon which the student representative is enrolled.
+Members of the Student Guild elect student representatives to the Guild's Student Council, and also to the positions of Officer Trustee and Student Trustee.
+The membership of each Course Committee includes the relevant Student Council Student Representatives.
 All Student Council Student Representatives are members of the SSCF.
-Student Council Student Representatives are members of the Academic Committee and the QAEC.
+Student Council Student Representatives are appointed by the Student President to the Academic Committee and the QAEC.